joshbatties/deep-nlp/README.md

 ## Acknowledgments

 Based on techniques from:
-- "Attention is All You Need" paper
+- "Attention is All You Need" paper (my absolute favourite paper ever XD)
 - TensorFlow tutorials and documentation
-- Various deep learning for NLP resources
+- Various other deep learning for NLP resources